Aloísio (footballer, born 1988): Club career

-Aloísio a.k.a.
-"Boi Bandido" signed his first professional contract with Grêmio in June 2006 for five years.
+Aloísio signed his first professional contract with Grêmio in June 2006 for five years.
 The club attached a £7.25 million buy-out clause.
 Aloísio made his full debut in a 2–0 win for Grêmio against São Caetano on October 14, 2006.

 In August 2007, he moved to Swiss second division side FC Chiasso on loan for two seasons.

 On May 18, 2011, he joined Brazilian Série A club Figueirense on the back of excellent performances at his former team Chapecoense in the Campeonato Catarinense.
 He scored 14 goals in 19 matches to lead Chapecoense to the Champions Trophy.

-On December 1, 2012 Aloisio confirmed that he had signed a pre-contract with São Paulo FC which came with a release cause in case a big European side came in for him.
+On December 1, 2012 Aloisio confirmed that he had signed a pre-contract with São Paulo which came with a release clause in case a big European side came in for him.
 On December 7 the president of São Paulo FC, Juvenal Juvêncio, confirmed Aloísio would be playing for the team in the 2013 season.

 On 10 July 2013, Aloísio scored the 1,000th goal in São Paulo's history in the Brazilian League, playing at home in the 1-2 loss against Bahia.
 In the next game, Aloisio scored a goal with his left hand against Portuguesa de Desportos in a 2-1 loss.
 A week later, against CR Flamengo, Aloísio repeated the move.
 On October 27, 2013 Aloísio scored his first hat-trick playing for São Paulo FC in a 3-2 league victory against SC Internacional.

 Aloísio joined Chinese Super League side Shandong Luneng in January 2014 for a fee of €5 million.
 He was the top scorer for the 2015 Chinese Super League season with 22 goals in 28 games.
 Aloísio transferred to fellow Super League side Hebei China Fortune in July 2016.

 On 16 January 2018, Aloísio joined China League One newcomer Meizhou Meixian Techand, signing a two-year contract.

-On 8 April 2022, Aloísio signed with Brazilian Club America Mineiro, wearing his Chinese name in Hanyu pinyin style Luo GF on the back of his shirt.
-In July 2022, his signed shirts were auctioned off on football memorabilia website MatchWornShirt.com.
+On 8 April 2022, Aloísio signed with Brazilian club América Mineiro, wearing the pinyin transcription of his Chinese name (Luo GF) on the back of his shirt.
+He suffered with injuries, and eventually announced his retirement from professional football on 24 June 2024, six months after leaving América Mineiro.